ebcoop/rulesandpolicies/Rules.md

 Directors’ remuneration must comply with the provisions of the Law.

-> **Note 1.** Remuneration for directors is strictly controlled under the Law and requires the approval of the co- operative in general meeting.
+> **Note 1.** Remuneration for directors is strictly controlled under the Law and requires the approval of the co-operative in general meeting.
 However, it is possible for a co-operative to specify in its rules that a director will receive particular remuneration if this is appropriate.
 It may still be necessary to obtain ratification or approval at a general meeting even in respect of specified remuneration under the rules.

 > **Note 2.** An alternate director is treated as a director under the Law, and remuneration of an alternate director is subject to the same restrictions under the Law.

 #### 52 Proceedings of the board (CNL ss175 & 176)

-1. Meetings of the board (including meetings conducted outside board meetings pursuant to section 176 of the Law) are to be held as often as may be necessary for properly conducting the business of the co- operative and must be held at least every 3 months.
+1. Meetings of the board (including meetings conducted outside board meetings pursuant to section 176 of the Law) are to be held as often as may be necessary for properly conducting the business of the co-operative and must be held at least every 3 months.

 2. A meeting may be held with one or more of the directors participating by using a form of communication that allows reasonably contemporaneous and continuous communication between the directors taking part in the meeting.